ealanisg/x-ray-phantom/README.md

 ### driver([options])

-Initialize the nightmare driver.
-Returns an X-Ray driver function with the nightmare instance saved as `fn.instance` property.
+Initialize the puppeteer driver.
+Returns an X-Ray driver function with the puppeteer instance saved as `fn.instance` property.

 #### Options

-`options` arg is passed direct to Nightmare.
+`options` arg is passed direct to puppeteer.
 The following are custom options that configure the driver itself:

 ##### useragent

-Sets a custom User Agent during instance setup via `nightmare.useragent()`.
+Sets a custom User Agent during instance setup via `page.setUserAgent()` or a default one will be used.

 ## Test